Posted on 2 Comments

 Knit Sleeves Tabula Rasa Style

-Knits are on the cutting table right now as we prepare for the Original Sewing & Quilt Expo in Atlanta.
+Knits are on the cutting table right now as we prepare for our next expo.
 We are making some new knit samples and preparing new knit bundles.
 It is fun to imagine which style of Tabula Rasa Knit Tee or Tunic, Clever Crossing Variations, or Wide Neckline Variations will complement each new knit group.
+This got me thinking about knit sleeves!

 In a similar pre-expo sewing flurry last fall, I stitched one of our knit bundles into a Tabula Rasa Knit Tee (TRK) with the surplice design from the Clever Crossing knit variation.
 Because I liked each print equally well, I planned the tops left side in one print and the right side in the second print.
 Of course, with all that print swirling around, the sides and trims would be solid black to highlight the tops flattering lines.